-Above: Curing barns in Bahia, Brazil

-Reducing our energy usage and carbon emissions continued

-We are on track to meet our carbon emissions reduction targets, even as we move to new processes required by smoke-free products in more and more factories.
+Above: Curing barns in Bahia, Brazil forming Driving op usiness excellence Driving operational Managing our excellence social impact Reducing our environmental footprint Reporting on sustainability Reducing our energy usage and carbon emissions continued PERFORMANCE AND NEXT STEPS We are on track to meet our carbon emissions reduction targets, even as we move to new processes required by smoke-free products in more and more factories.
 By the close of 2018, the absolute CO2e emissions from our own operations decreased by 36% against our target of 40% by 2030 (GHG emissions scope 1 and 2, from 2010 baseline) following energy savings, fuel switching and sourcing of renewable electricity.
 In 2018, 65% of electricity used in our manufacturing operations was from renewables, up from 53% in 2017, against our target of 100% by 2030.
 This resulted mostly from a switch in the electricity supply in the Philippines and Argentina.
 We have met our 2020 target to reduce absolute emissions by 30% in 2017, and are now focusing on our 2030 target to reduce emissions by 40%.
-In line with the upcoming guidance from the Science Based Targets initiative, 38 we will review and strengthen our carbon targets and evaluate the best approach to future-proof our operations.

-Across our value chain, we achieved a total reduction of 34% in 2018, against our target to reduce absolute $\rm CO_2e$ emissions by 40% by 2030 (baseline: 2010).

-A key element of our value chain emissions reduction was the improvement made in flue-curing: flue-curing GHG emissions intensity was 47% lower in 2018 than in 2010 (2020 target: 70%).
+In line with the upcoming guidance from the Science Based Targets initiative, we will review and strengthen our carbon targets and evaluate the best approach to future-proof our operations.
+Across our value chain, we achieved a total reduction of 34% in 2018, against our target to reduce absolute $CO_2e$ emissions by 40% by 2030 (baseline: 2010).
+The absolute $CO_2 e$ emissions reduction from our own operations (scopes 1 and 2) in 2018 versus our 2010 baseline A key element of our value chain emissions reduction was the improvement made in flue-curing: flue-curing GHG emissions intensity was 47% lower in 2018 than in 2010 (2020 target: 70%).

 In 2018, 46% of flue-cured leaf we purchased was cured using renewable and traceable fuels (2017: 36%), while 33% of the fuel was sustainably sourced firewood and 13% came from other biomass.

-The gradual switch to renewable sources and efficiency gains due to curing barn improvements has reduced GHG emissions in 2018 by 170,000 tons of $CO_9$ e versus 2017.
+The gradual switch to renewable sources and efficiency gains due to curing barn improvements has reduced GHG emissions in 2018 by 170,000 tons of CO2e versus 2017.